Irene Kowaliska: Positano

 Romance between Kowaliska and Wegner blossomed during the second half of the 1930s.
 Kowaliska's ceramics continued to find enthusiastic buyers, but it was nevertheless on the basis of generous financial backing that in 1936 she was able to set up her own little ceramics workshop incorporating - importantly - its own kiln.
 In 1937, at their request, they were visited by Lola Landau, Wegner's wife.
 But they evidently concluded, between them, that she would never be able to live as part of the artist community of into which Wegner was becoming integrated, and the political clouds were also, by this time, darkening for Jews living in Italy.
 Lola returned to Palestine.
 During this period Kowaliska and Wegner undertook a series of exploratory trips.
 As they came to know the area better, they kept returning to Positano where in 1937 Wegner rented a house.
 Kowaliska moved in with him and, at his request, she designed and produced a large collection of tiles with which the house was decorated.
 One of them showed the new name Wegner had chosen for their house: "Casa dei sette venti" (House of the Seven Winds).
 By 1940 the couple were living as man and wife, though a formal marriage solemnised at the town hall was deferred in order to avoid attracting the attention of the authorities.
-Sources differ as to whether Armin Wegner and Irene Kowaliska were formally married in 1942 or in 1945.
-Meanwhile, in December 1941 their son "Mischka" was born.
+Sources differ as to whether Armin Wegner and Irene Kowaliska were formally married in 1946.
+Meanwhile, in December 1941 their son "Mischa" was born.